Line 3 Scarborough: Replacement bus service

+Reuse of infrastructure

-One of the TTC's redevelopment proposals for the Line 3 lands was to convert the corridor, including the elevated section between Midland and McCowan stations, into a linear park.
-This proposed park would be similar to the High Line in Manhattan, New York City.
+One of the TTC's redevelopment proposals for the Line 3 lands was to convert the corridor, including the elevated section between Midland and McCowan stations, into a linear park with a rail trail.
+This proposed park would be similar to the High Line in the New York City borough of Manhattan.

+In May 2024, it was announced that a 4 km stretch of the former Line 3 right-of-way, between Kennedy station and the closed Ellesmere station, would be converted into the "Line 3 Busway".
+Demolition of original track has started in 2024, and construction was expected to start in 2025, with the busway planned to begin operation in 2027.
+The busway was planned to remain in service after the Scarborough subway extension opened to provide extra rapid transit.